paulsheldrake/components/README.md

 You will need to ensure that you have administrative rights to install, configure or manage file permissions to install the required software needed to follow along in class.
 Bellow is a list of everything that needs to be installed.
 On top of that there will be instances where we may need to modify a file setting in Drupal that will require administrative rights.

 If you do not have administrative rights, in the case of using a work laptop, then please have your company install the following items for you.

+### PHP
+You will need to ensure that you have PHP 7.1 installed on your computer.
+PHP 7.1 is the minimum version needed in order to run some of the various tools we will be using for this training.
+This can be accomplished by having installed it natively on MAC or Linux or by using an *AMP server such as [Acquia Dev Desktop](https://www.acquia.com/drupal/acquia-dev-desktop) or [MAMP](https://www.mamp.info/en/).

+### Docker
+In order to run a containerized environment using Lando we will first need to install Docker.
+You can check the system requirements for your operating system by navigating to [system requirements](https://docs.devwithlando.io/installation/system-requirements.html)page and verifying the Docker Engine Requirements.
+Once Docker is installed you can move on to installing Lando

 ### Lando
 To eliminate the need for various setups that may involve different **AMP** (Apache/MySQL/PHP) stacks we will be using a `Lando` a Docker based development environment to work with PHP, MySQL and Drupal.
 We can download and install Lando for Windows, MACOS and Linux by navigating to the [download](https://docs.devwithlando.io/installation/installing.html) page and following the install prompts for your operating system.